zeyudsai/zeyuding.github.io/index.md

 ---
-layout: single
+layout: page
-author_profile: true
-classes: wide
+title: Zeyu Ding
+subtitle: Computer Science & Engineering
+cover-img:
+  - "/assets/img/header-bg.jpg"
 ---

-# Software Engineer

-Focused on developing elegant solutions to complex problems.
-Experienced in full-stack development and machine learning applications.

-## Areas of Expertise
+## Research Focus

+Exploring the intersection of machine learning and systems engineering, with a particular emphasis on developing efficient and scalable solutions.

+---

+### Current Work

+Currently focused on advanced system architectures and their applications in real-world scenarios, with specific interests in:

-- Software Development
+- Distributed Systems
-- Data Structures & Algorithms
-- Machine Learning
+- Machine Learning Systems
-- System Design
+- High-Performance Computing